prograhammer/vue-library-template/README.md

 #### Add Vue Recommendations to the Default Linter Standard

 The [Vue Eslint Plugin](https://github.com/vuejs/eslint-plugin-vue) now comes with the recommended rules configuration included that you can add to whatever rules you are using (ie. Standard).
 Since this seems to be the most typical way to develop in Vue, I've added this plugin along with the Standard linter option (default).

+**Update:** The plugin [does not yet work with templates other than HTML](https://github.com/vuejs/eslint-plugin-vue/issues/165).
+So for now, I've reverted it back to the setup used in Vue's official Webpack template (which this template is forked from).

 #### Stylus, Pug, Bulma